Open and Concealed Gun Carry Laws in North Carolina

 Open carry is generally prohibited in the above locations as well.

-Bars.
-In some other places, such as establishments where alcoholic beverages are sold and consumed, firearms are prohibited unless they're handguns carried by people with concealed carry permits and the establishment doesn't post otherwise.
+In some other places, such as establishments where alcoholic beverages are sold and consumed, firearms are prohibited unless they’re handguns carried by people with concealed-carry permits and the establishment doesn't post otherwise.

-Exceptions for authorized professions.
-All of these prohibitions have exceptions for law enforcement officers and certain other authorized individuals.
+All of these prohibitions have exceptions for law enforcement officers and certain other authorized individuals, such as military service members (when required to carry) and correctional officers.

 The penalties for violating gun carry laws can be serious.
-If you have any questions about whether you are allowed to carry a gun in North Carolina, or if you are facing charges for a gun violation, consult a qualified criminal defense lawyer.
+If you have any questions about whether you are allowed to carry a gun in North Carolina, consult an attorney or gun law expert.
+If you're facing charges for a gun violation, speak with a criminal defense lawyer or ask for a public defender.

 DEFEND YOUR RIGHTS